-- Clearly the Administration will repropose many of the domestic spending cuts from its 1984 budget that have not been acted upon. - Based on the figures I have seen, the Administration may propose only about \$6 billion in net domestic cuts for FY 1985, but that figure is larger in the out years:
+- The Administration reproposes many of the domestic spending cuts from its 1984 budget that have not been acted upon. - The Administration proposes only about \$5 billion in net domestic cuts for FY 1985, but that figure is larger in the out years:

-FY 1985 FY 1986 FY 1987 FY 1988 \$5.6 billion \$13.7 billion \$17.0 billion \$22.1 billion
+FY 1985 FY 1986 FY 1987 FY 1988 \$5 billion \$10 billion \$12 billion S16 billion

-- On the tax side, the Administration will likely propose some tax reforms that will raise revenue, including cutbacks in tax shelters Treasury has endorsed. - While none of these proposals involve huge numbers given the size of our deficits, when they are combined with pending reconciliation measures and additional items, they can provide a substantial 'down payment' on the deficit.
+- On the tax side, the Administration has proposed some tax reforms that will raise revenue, including cutbacks in tax shelters Treasury has endorsed.
+These would raise about \$34 billion over three years. - While none of these proposals involve huge numbers given the size of our deficits, when they are combined with pending reconciliation measures and additional items, they can provide a substantial 'down payment' on the deficit.